rseanhall/sdk-api/sdk-api-src/content/winbase/nf-winbase-getprivateprofilesectionw.md

 The size of the buffer pointed to by the <i>lpReturnedString</i> parameter, in characters.

-The maximum profile section size is 32,767 characters.

 ### -param lpFileName [in]

 The name of the initialization file.
 If this parameter does not contain a full path to the file, the system searches for the file in the Windows directory.